-There are plenty of VA One-Time Close (VA OTC) construction loan tips you should know about-probably as many as for FHA One-Time Close loans or the USDA One-Time Close equivalent.
+There are plenty of VA One-Time Close (VA OTC) / Single-Close construction loan tips you should know about-probably as many as for FHA One-Time Close loan or the USDA One-Time Close equivalent.
 Did you know that the size of your project could affect your ability to get a no-money-down VA home loan?

 Or that you should discuss the amount of time your VA OTC loan might take with the seller of the land if you are purchasing land and building the home?
 Know these issues before you apply for best results when you are ready to commit to your VA construction loan.

-VA One-Time Close Construction Loans Require A Contractor
+VA One-Time Close Construction Loans / Single-Close Construction Loans Require A Contractor

 VA loan rules for construction loans require the borrower to hire an outside contractor rather than trying to do the work personally.
 The contractor may be required to meet VA requirements, and the builder and borrower will have to work together to submit plans and specs for the construction project.

 VA One-Time Close Mortgages / Single-Close Mortgages May Require Extra Processing Time

 Building a home from scratch with a VA OTC or VA One-Time Close loan is more complex than purchasing an existing construction home; borrowers should anticipate up to 60 days for processing.

-VA One-Time Construction Loans And The VA Loan Funding Fee
+VA One-Time Construction Loans / Single-Close Loans And The VA Loan Funding Fee

 The VA loan funding fee is required for all VA loan transactions.
 But certain borrowers are exempt from paying this fee-if you are receiving or are qualified to receive VA compensation for service connected medical issues, you may be exempt from paying the funding fee if your records show this compensation or ability to be compensated.